Father of child shot in road rage incident calling for stricter gun laws - NewsBreak

 The little boy, Nicasio Frausto, 8, is on the mend after being shot in the road rage incident.

 According to the Amarillo Police Department, the eight-year-old was taken to the hospital after he was shot during that road rage incident.
-His dad, Eric Frausto, said he is now back home and recovering well.Clovis Police searching for person of interest in possible connection with shooting
+His dad, Eric Frausto, said he is now back home and recovering well.Vrana takes the stand in trial for capital murder of Jason Baum

 “He is doing a lot better.
 He’s still in pain.
 The swelling, it got pretty bad.
 It’s swelling up pretty big.
 He’s starting to bruise around is his eyes, his nose, around his forehead area where he was shot,” said Eric Frausto